Tobiwue/CityLabMigrationSurvey/README.md

 ## Conclusion
 ### Summary of the most important findings
-In this project, we identified both positive and negative aspects of the online services.
-Firstly chatbot support appears to be less relevant, as many users do not seem to rely on it.
-However there is a clear demand for online services, indicating that people are willing to use them.
-The browser translator can be somewhat helpful, although it does not always work perfectly.
+In this project, we found both good and bad points about the online services.
+First, chatbot support is not very important for most users, as many do not seem to use it.
+However, there is a clear demand for online services, showing that people are willing to use them.
+The browser translator helps in some cases but does not always work well.

-On the negative side, we found several issues with the online services.
-The system is complex and the website structure is difficult to navigate, which makes it hard for users to find the information they need.
-Additionally, there is a lack of detailed information about the available services, which contributes to the confusion.
-Finally, the absence of language support presents a challenge for non-native speakers trying to access the services.
+On the negative side, we noticed several problems with the online services.
+The system is complex and the website is hard to navigate, making it difficult for users to find the information they need.
+There is also not enough detailed information about the available services, which causes more confusion.
+Finally, the lack of language support makes it hard for non-native speakers to access the services.

-In conclusion, the online services need to become more user-friendly, with improved language support and clearer information to better assists users.
+In summary, the online services need to be simpler and more user-friendly, with better language support and clearer information to help users.

-### Outlook for future developments and research
+### Outlook for future developments and research:

+In the future, it is important to focus on simplifying the online services' structure and process.
+Easier-to-use services will motivate more people to use them.
+One key area for improvement is to add better language support, especially for non-native speakers, to make the platforms available to more people.

+Further research could look at the specific needs of different user groups, especially those who have difficulties with the current system.
+It could also be useful to study how people interact with online services and to test new features, such as a better browser translator or easier navigation.

+In general, the goal should be to create more efficient, accessible, and user-friendly digital services that meet the needs of a diverse population.